Toggle: English / Spanish

 Before the Procedure

-You may have many blood and imaging tests (such as
+You may have blood and imaging tests (such as

 , , and ) after your doctor finds breast cancer.
-Your surgeon will want to know whether your cancer has spread.
+Your surgeon will want to know if your cancer has spread.

 Always tell your doctor or nurse if: